 Sue: That was crap.
 I want to see more special effects like the one we had in the first episode.

-The next thing we know, it’s rush hour on the underground’s escalator.
+Before they know it, it’s rush hour on the Underground’s escalator.

 The Doctor: I really think this could be the end.